🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 A full-service brokerage account may not be the best option for investors just getting started investing in stocks.
 These firms often require substantial account minimum balances to open an account.
 This option may be out of reach for most in the early stages of their investing journey.

-Do-it-yourself option: Online brokerage
+Online brokerage

-An online brokerage account is ideal for most beginning investors looking to have a hands-on approach to trading stocks and building a financial portfolio.
+An online brokerage account may be ideal for most beginning investors looking to have a hands-on approach to trading stocks and building a financial portfolio.
 Many online brokers offer services with the convenience of an app, which can make investing more streamlined.
 If you feel confident or curious about how to start investing at a lower cost than a full-service brokerage firm, opening an account with an online broker could be a great place to start.

 If you’re interested in investing but want some help setting up a basic portfolio, opening an investment account with a robo-advisor might be best for you.
 A robo-advisor uses a sophisticated computer algorithm to help you pick and manage investments.
 These automated accounts generally don’t offer individual stocks; instead, they build a portfolio with a mix of exchange-traded funds (ETFs).
 Nonetheless, it’s a way to become more familiar with investing.